James Holland (author)

 James Holland (born 27 June 1970) is an English popular historian, author and broadcaster, who specialises in the history of the Second World War.

 Holland has written novels and non-fiction history books focusing on the Second World War, and presented documentaries for television and radio.
 He is the co-founder and co-chair of the annual Chalke Valley History Festival, and co-hosts the We Have Ways Of Making You Talk podcast with Al Murray.

 On 20 August 2025, Holland was sanctioned by the Russian government as a response to UK sanctions on Russian companies and individuals in connection to the war in Ukraine.

 Early life and education

 Holland was born in Salisbury, Wiltshire.
 He was educated at Chafyn Grove School, Salisbury, and King's School, Bruton, and in 1992 attained a BA degree in history from St Chad's College, Durham.
 His elder brother Tom Holland is a writer and historian.

 Career

 Holland has written both novels and non-fiction history books focusing on the Second World War, and has presented documentary programming about WWII for television and radio.
+Before this he worked as a literary publicist and amongst his clients was Gerry Adams, he also described Martin McGuinness as 'charming'.

 He is the co-founder, co-chair and programme director of the annual Chalke History Festival (formally Chalke Valley History Festival), which is the largest festival dedicated entirely to history in the UK.

 Holland and Al Murray are the hosts of the We Have Ways Of Making You Talk podcast.